richardschoen/howtostuff/postgres-backup-restore.md

           PROMPT(*YES)
           DSPSTDOUT(*YES)
 ```
+If there are no errors, the command completed successfully and the mydatabase PostgreSQL database should now exist.

 ### Restore database named: mydatabase from tar file /tmp/mydatabase.tar with PGRESTORE CL command if database already exists - replace
 Use the PGRESTORE CL command to restore your database from a tar formatted file and replace your existing database of the same name if you want to clear and refresh an existing database from a backup.